 * Price per person, based on two people sharing a standard double or twin room:

-Please note these prices do not take in to consideration local and national holidays which may increase hotel rates for certain dates throughout the year, particularly Semana Santa (Holy Week) which in 2021 is from Sunday 28th March to Monday 5th April 2021.
+Please note these prices do not take into consideration local and national holidays which may increase hotel rates for certain dates throughout the year, particularly Semana Santa (Holy Week) which in 2023 is from Sunday 2nd April to Sunday 9th April 2023.
 The Feria de Abril in Seville and the Festival de los Patios in Cordoba.

 Please enquire for an exact quote for your required dates and particular room requirements.

 I am so sorry I have not emailed you before now to thank you for all your work on my behalf to ensure that I had a wonderful experience of the glorious Andalucia region.
 Every aspect of my tour worked out well and I was very impressed by the accommodation, the private tour guides, the chauffeurs and the the all-round good time that I had.
 And the guy who took us on the Tapas Tour in Madrid was delightful and entertaining – we had such a great night out on the town.
 My one regret is that I had to come home again – I so loved Spain and all it has to offer – what a vibrant and exciting place to be.
 I will certainly be recommending your services to anyone who is thinking of getting a "taste" of Spain Once again thank you for making my special holiday even more special!

 Hi Nicola.
 Many thanks to you and your team for arranging such a wonderful holiday which ran like clockwork and we loved it.
 It was worth every penny and you met and exceeded our expectations; very well done!
 With kind regards Julie and David Friedlander P.S Our guide in Cordoba was outstanding he deserves a special mention - well done Luis